The countdown continues to the start of the 90th Masters Tournament.

-A week from now, we’ll have a new Masters champion.
+A week from now, we’ll have a new champion.
 Who will it be?
 Before we look too far ahead though, let’s focus on the first 18 holes.

 2026 Masters first-round leader odds (as of Monday afternoon, courtesy of DraftKings)